What is Cassava?

 Are your products Non-GMO?

-We send our products to a 3rd party lab (Genetic ID) for testing on a quarterly basis to ensure they are free from GMOs and cross contamination.
+Seeds, Sea Salt, and Kale are Non-GMO Project Verified.
+We are in process of verifying Cheddar & Beet with Goat Cheese with the Non-GMO Project.
+Additionally, we send our products to a 3rd party lab (Genetic ID) for testing on a quarterly basis to ensure they are free from GMOs and cross contamination.

 Where do you source your cassava flour?